 Plaintiff has alleged Ebeid, as a member of an LLC to be formed, agreed plaintiff would have membership in that LLC.
-Then, Ebeid denied plaintiff's membership into that the agreement of the parties, although their agreement was oral.
+Then, Ebeid denied plaintiff's membership into that LLC after it acquired ownership of the Fairlane Club.
+Beydoun claims the Term Sheet is the agreement of the parties, although their agreement was oral.
 The terms of that deal mandated plaintiff make a contribution to the LLC, which Beydoun never made, thus depriving plaintiff of a membership interest.
 Moreover, Ebeid's alleged promise was a contingent future promise that Beydoun "would be" a member of the LLC contingent upon payment to the LLC.
 Fraud and misrepresentation cannot be predicated on the unperformed future action predicated on or unfulfilled contingency.
 The release and integration clause of the Surrender Agreement extinguished any agreement and cause of action between plaintiff and the LLC and its members.
-Finally, Beydoun claims he performed after the Surrender Agreement by infusing capital into the club during the transfer of ownership, even though the club was in default and lost all its assets to unsupported by any evidence and any subsequent agreement.
+Finally, Beydoun claims he performed after the Surrender Agreement by infusing capital into the club during the transfer of ownership, even though the club was in default and lost all its assets to Ventures.
+These assertions of the infusion of capital post Surrender Agreement are unsupported by any evidence and any subsequent agreement.